Payment refused errors and how to resolve them

 **Description:**

-- This is a generic error returned when the Payment Service Provider (PSP) does not disclose the specific reason for declining the transaction.
+* This is a generic error returned when the Payment Service Provider (PSP) declines the transaction without exposing a more specific reason.

 Example response: